-Rectify the Patches
+1) Rectify the Patches

-Unpatched software applications are the easy targets of hackers; so never ignore them.
+Unpatched software applications are the easy targets of hackers, so never ignore them.
 For this, you may need to have a third-party patch management specialist for your organization.
-It can regularly look for updates, can test and finally implement them out.
+It can regularly look for updates, can test, and finally implement them out.

-Discover, Classify and Control Your Data
+2) Discover, Classify and Control Your Data

-Organizations need to have a clear picture of who is accessing their data, how, when and where it is accessed?
-Your data can be at risk and they need take control of that.
-There are various tools available that provide useful analysis and forensics and can implement various access policies.
+Organizations must know who is accessing their data.
+Your data can be at risk, and they need to take control of that.
+There are various tools available that provide useful analysis and forensics and can implement multiple access policies.
 Also, their data leakage prevention (DLP) tools stop any transfer or movement of sensitive data via the cloud applications or email.

-Employing CASB to Protect Cloud
+4) Employing CASB to Protect Cloud

 Your organization can get the services of CloudCodes.
-It is a cloud security start-up founded in 2011, which provides cloud security solution to enterprises. gControl and SSO1 Single Sign on (SSO) are its two popular products..
-While gControl secures only Google Apps, the new SSO1 supports multiple enterprise cloud applications.
-These include SalesForce, Zoho, DropBox, and Freshdesk; apart from the earlier Google for Work.
-SSO1 gives capabilities of IdP like self-password, password management and multi-factor authentication (MFA).
-The MFA uses the fingerprint reading capability of Smartphones to give biometric authentication.
-It also supports anti-phishing feature that empowers you to restrict entry to login page in the base country or the IP address.
-Thus, access to the applications from countries that are infamous for hacking or phishing attacks can be easily restricted.
+It is a cloud security start-up founded in 2011, which provides a cloud security solution to enterprises.
+CloudCodes for Business is a popular product.
+While CloudCodes for Business secures not only the Google Apps, but also supports multiple enterprise cloud applications.
+These include Salesforce, Zoho, Dropbox, and Freshdesk, apart from the earlier Google for Work.
+CloudCodes for Business gives capabilities of IdP like self-password, password management, and multi-factor authentication (MFA).
+The MFA uses the fingerprint reading capability of Smartphones to provide biometric authentication.
+It also supports the anti-phishing feature that empowers you to restrict entry to the login page in the base country or the IP address.
+Thus, access to applications from countries that are infamous for hacking or phishing attacks can be easily restricted.